Editing That’s Like Detangler for Your Story Strands

 Once I’ve worked my magic we’ll hop on a 60-minute review session.
 I’ll also send over my written feedback and to support your process.

-Investment: My developmental editing services are $55/hour with an estimated pace of between 2-6 pages per hour.
+Investment: My developmental editing services are $80/hour with an estimated pace of between 8-14 pages per hour.
 (A page is considered 250 words.)
-These rates are in accordance with recommendations set by the Editorial Freelancer's Association.

 Jaime reserves the right to estimate and establish project costs on a case-basis depending on the nature of the work, the time frame of the assignment, the degree of special expertise required, and other factors.